inevolin/ipfs-file-encryption/README.md

     Due to content-addressing it prevents file duplication.

     Individual file(s) can be easily downloaded from some "source";
-    whereas with Bittorrent one has to create a ".torrent" file, submit it to tracker(s) and seed it.
+    whereas with BitTorrent one has to create a ".torrent" file, submit it to tracker(s) and seed it.

     IPFS on the other hand is much faster on making files available for sharing.
     IPFS files can be distributed and load-balanced, making it a perfect CDN solution.
-    This isn't possible with BitTOrrent at all.
+    This isn't possible with BitTorrent at all.

     File-streaming works out of the box over HTTP in IPFS.
     Whereas streaming in BitTorrent is a paid feature.